wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 !!! question

-    Visit the wis2box-UI at `http://YOUR-HOST` how many datasets do you see listed?
+    Visit the wis2box-UI at `http://YOUR-HOST`.

+    How many datasets do you see listed?
 How can you view the WIS2 Topic Hierarchy used for each dataset and how can you see the description of each dataset?

 ??? success "Click to reveal answer"